tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 familiar on an intuitive level with how you can use whitespace to layout blocks.
 In fact, you probably haven't used braces and semicolons in your programs, and maybe you didn't even know they were an option.
-Let's try to go from our intuition about how things should work to a bit more rigid of an understanding.
+Let's try to go from our intuition about how things should work, to a more robust understanding.

 As an example, consider something like: